Bessel van der Kolk, MD

-Throughout his career, Bessel has been at the forefront of research on traumatic stress and development of clinical therapies to treat it.
+Throughout his career, Bessel has been at the forefront of research on traumatic stress and the development of clinical therapies to treat it.
 He has pioneered approaches that focus on calming the nervous system, increasing self-regulation skills, and grounding patients in the present.
 In his research, Bessel has worked with a variety of clinical approaches, including neurofeedback, EMDR, psychodrama, and yoga.

 So, what puts Bessel at the forefront of trauma treatment and research?
 Throughout his career, he has brought forth a number of innovative and groundbreaking ideas to the field.
 Here are a few:

-Why Talk Therapy Often Isn’t Enough
+Talk Therapy Often Isn’t Enough to Heal Trauma

 For many of us, talk therapy is a staple in our work.
 It’s a foundational part of Western psychology, and probably at the core of most of our formal education.